jasonsiders/apex-async-actions/README.md

     Object logMessage
 );
 ```

 This method is called by the framework to record various log messages.
 - `System.LoggingLevel level`: The severity of the log message.
-- `Type loggedFromClass`: The Apex Class that the message was logged from.
+- `Type loggedFromClass`: The Apex Class from which the message was logged.
-- `Id relatedRecordId`: The Id of a Salesforce record that the log message pertains to.
+- `Id relatedRecordId`: The Id of the Salesforce record associated with the log message.
-- `Object logMessage`: The message, or object (ie., Exception) to be logged.
+- `Object logMessage`: The message or object (e.g., Exception) to be logged.

 ```java
 void save(Boolean publishImmediate);
 ```

 This method is called by the framework at the end of a transaction, to commit previously stored log messages to the database.

-- `Boolean publishImmediate`: Indicates to loggers if
+This method is called by the framework at the end of a transaction to commit previously stored log messages to the database.

----
+- `Boolean publishImmediate`: Indicates whether the messages should be saved immediately using a [platform event](https://developer.salesforce.com/docs/atlas.en-us.platform_events.meta/platform_events/platform_events_publish_apex.htm) with `Publish Immediately` save behavior, if possible.
+This ensures that errors are logged even if uncaught exceptions occur.

-Here's a sample adapter, which hooks into the [apex-logger](https://github.com/jasonsiders/apex-logger) framework:
+Here's a sample adapter that integrates with the [apex-logger](https://github.com/jasonsiders/apex-logger) framework:

 ```java
 public class ApexLoggerAdapter implements AsyncActionLogger.Adapter {